Shi'ar: Mr. & Mrs. X

-Though largely prosperous for a time the Shi'ar still suffer from the occasional strife brought upon by the treacherous Deathbird.
+Though largely prosperous for a time the Shi'ar still suffer have occasional strife brought upon by the treacherous Deathbird.
 She and her rebel faction stand against the empire on the grounds that Kallark, head of the Imperial Guard and current Majestor of the Shi'ar, is not a true Shi'ar and thus believe his rule to be illegitimate.
 To actualize their claim, the insurgents are in hot pursuit of an item pertaining critical importance to the Shi'ar Imperium, a glowing egg contain the next successor to monarchy and the throne.
-In truth the shell was only a telepathic mirage thrown up by its true contents, the prize in actuality being the genetically engineered daughter of Professor and Lilandra Neramani whom after having telepathically scanned the minds of X-Men newlyweds Rogue and Gambit, took the name of Xandra when modeling herself after her deceased parents.
-Kitty Pryde goes on to say that the reason she's such a sought after commodity across the spaceways is because she was sworn into the Shi'ar royal line by her mother on top of having inherited her father's vast psionic talents making her both an Omega Level Weapon not to mention a highly coveted political bargaining chip to the Shi'ar themselves.
+In truth, the shell was a telepathic mirage thrown up by its true contents, the prize in actuality being Xandra Neramani, the genetically engineered daughter of Professor X and Lilandra Neramani.
+Xandra goes on to assume the throne of the Shi'ar empire.